 New Market Tax Credits - During 2021, the Company began investing in qualifying CDEs under the federal NMTC program.
 NMTC investments are made through the third-party CDEs which are qualified through the U.S. Department of the Treasury and receive periodic allocation of amounts under the NMTC program.
 NMTCs are generated from qualified investments by the CDEs utilizing equity investments made by a taxpayer, like the Company.
 Through these equity investments, the Company will receive the tax benefits from the NMTCs equal to 39% of the qualified investment from the CDE to qualifying eligible projects over a seven year period.
 The Company's equity investments in the CDEs is amortized using the proportional amortization method and related tax credits are allocated to the Company.
-At December 31, 2023 and 2022, the consolidated balance sheet of the Company included an \$18,000,000 loan to the investee in loans and the \$21,053,000 leveraged loan from the investee in other borrowings (see Note 7).
-At December 31, 2023 and 2022, the consolidated balance sheet of the Company included CDE investments in other assets of \$25,738,000 and \$26,825,000, respectively.
+At December 31, 2024 and 2023, the consolidated balance sheet of the Company included an \$18,000,000 loan to the investee in loans and the \$21,053,000 leveraged loan from the investee in other borrowings (see Note 7).
+At December 31, 2024 and 2023, the consolidated balance sheet of the Company included CDE investments in other assets of \$24,433,000 and \$25,738,000, respectively.

 Current authoritative accounting guidance prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Benefits from tax positions should be recognized in the financial statements only when it is more likely than not that the tax position will be sustained upon examination by the appropriate taxing authority that would have full knowledge of all relevant information.
 A tax position that meets the more-likely-than-not recognition threshold is measured at the largest amount of cumulative benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-Tax positions that previously failed to meet the more-likely-than-not recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
+Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold is met.
+Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
 Current authoritative accounting guidance also provides guidance on the accounting for and disclosure of unrecognized tax benefits, interest and penalties.
 The Company concluded the tax benefits of positions taken and expected to be taken on its tax returns should be recognized in the financial statements under this guidance.
 The Company files income tax returns in the U.S. federal jurisdiction and state margin tax returns in the state of Texas.
-We are no longer subject to U.S. federal income tax examinations by tax authorities for years before 2019 or Texas state tax examinations by tax authorities for years before 2020.
-As of December 31, 2023 and 2022, the Company believes that there are no uncertain tax positions.
+We are no longer subject to U.S. federal income tax examinations by tax authorities for years before 2021 or Texas state tax examinations by tax authorities for years before 2020.
+As of December 31, 2024 and 2023, the Company believes that there are no uncertain tax positions.